 Disable directory listing/browsing – Apache

 Often, you don’t want your website users to browse the whole content of a public folder.
+They will still be able to download files from it but not to list all of them for no reason.

-So, open your apache configuration file for the website you want to amend.
-Where it is depend on your linux distribution.
+Open your Apache configuration file for the website you want to amend.
+Where it is depends on your distribution.
+In Ubuntu Lucid it’s in /etc/apache/sites-enabled/website_name.
+Open the file as administrator and look for something like:

 Options Indexes FollowSymLinks MultiViews